OpenMDAO/OpenMDAO-Framework/docs/std_lib/driver.rst

     from openmdao.lib.api import Float,Int,Enum

     class SomeComp(Component):
-        """Arbitrary component with a few public variables, but which does not really do any calculations
+        """Arbitrary component with a few variables, but which does not really do any calculations
         """